suweller/mongoid-autoinc/README.md

 Thanks to Johnny Shields (@johnnyshields) for implementing proc support to scopes And to Marcus Gartner (@mgartner) for implementing the seed functionality

+Kris Martin (@krismartin) and Johnny Shields (@johnnyshields) for adding the overwritten model name feature

 ## Copyright

 See LICENSE for details